 Salt & white pepper to taste

 Grated nutmeg or pimentón to garnish

 Bring the salted water to a boil.
 Cut off the outside leaves of the cauliflower, use knife to cut out the core with a large V. Cut into large florets.
-Drop into boiling water, cooking til soft, about 10 - 15 minutes.
+Drop into boiling water and cook until soft, about 10 - 15 minutes.
 Drain well in a colander.

-Meanwhile, heat a small skillet on MEDIUM, add the 1 tablespoon of butter and let melt til shimmery.
-Add the onion, garlic and bouillon and let cook til onions are just beginning to turn brown.
+While the cauliflower cooks, heat a small skillet on MEDIUM, melt 1 tablespoon butter until shimmery.
+Add the onion, garlic and bouillon and let cook until the onion is just beginning to turn brown.

-Combine the onion mixture, cooked cauliflower and sour cream in a food processor and process til smooth.
-Add the 2 tablespoons of butter and process til smooth.
-Transfer to a well-greased baking dish and bake til hot all the way through, 15 - 20 minutes.
+Combine the onion mixture, cooked cauliflower and sour cream in a food processor and process until smooth.
+Add the 2 tablespoons of butter and process again until smooth.
+Transfer to a well-greased baking dish and bake until hot all the way through, 15 - 20 minutes.

 DAY BEFORE Make the entire casserole and either bake (for reheating the next day) or just refrigerate to bake the next day.